rodw/rodw.github.com/content/snippets/python-snippets.md

 tags: [python,json,cli,one-liner]
 slug: python-csv-to-json-array
 date: 2014-2-15
+title: Python one-liner for reading a CSV file into a JSON array of arrays
 ---
 # Python one-liner for reading a CSV file into a JSON array of arrays